gobwas/articles/instrumentation-in-go.en.md

 With approach above you will need to go to the implementation of `Client` (and other similar components as well) and change it.

-This means that you are going to change code every time when something not related to component's _functionality_ changes.
+This means that you are going to change code every time when something that is not related to component's _main functionality_ changes.
 In other words such design does violate the [SRP principle][wikipedia:srp].

 What if you share your code across multiple programs?
 What if you even don't control the consumers of your code at all (and to be honest I suggest treating